5 Cyber + AI Trends Smart CISOs Are Watching Now

 Before You Sign Off for the Year

-We’re hosting a small AI Risk Conclave in February: a working session for CISOs who want to compare notes and stay ahead of what’s coming.
+We’re hosting a small AI Risk Conclave in February: a working session for AI and security leaders who want to compare notes and stay ahead of what’s coming.

 Comments